 Community Governor

-At all times during the operation of the School to retain at least one place for a Community Governor on the Board of Governors.
+At all times during the operation of the School to retain at least one place for a Community Governor on the Local Tier of Governance.

 From the date of execution of this Agreement (unless otherwise agreed in writing with the Council) the Owner is to advertise the position of Community Governor to representatives of the local residents, existing residents associations or any other bodies or groups representing the owners and or occupiers and/or businesses in the immediate locality.